-Vocabulary: candidates should have sufficient lexical resources to deliver their meaning with reasonable clarity.
+Vocabulary: learners should have sufficient lexical resources to deliver their meaning with reasonable clarity.

-Interactive ability: the candidate's ability to use language to engage in meaningful communication.
+Interactive ability: the learner's ability to use language to engage in meaningful communication.
 This includes sensitivity to turn-taking, initiating, responding accordingly and asking questions to repair miscommunication.

-Discourse Management: the extent, coherence and relevance of the candidate's contributions.
-This focus is on the candidate's ability to maintain a flow of language at a sentence level and to achieve the allocated tasks.
+Discourse Management: the extent, coherence and relevance of the learner's contributions.
+This focus is on the learner's ability to maintain a flow of language at a sentence level and to achieve the allocated tasks.